-Canon 4000D versus Canon SX60
+Canon 4000D vs SX60

-The Canon EOS 4000D and the Canon PowerShot SX60 HS are two digital cameras that were announced, respectively, in February 2018 and September 2014.
+The Canon EOS 4000D and the Canon PowerShot SX60 HS are two digital cameras that were officially introduced, respectively, in February 2018 and September 2014.
 The 4000D is a DSLR, while the SX60 is a fixed lens compact.
 The cameras are based on an APS-C (4000D) and a 1/2.3-inch (SX60) sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the SX60 provides 14.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 4000D has a resolution of 17.9 megapixels, whereas the SX60 provides 14.2 MP.

-Body comparison: Canon 4000D vs Canon SX60
+Body comparison: Canon 4000D vs SX60

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX60 is notably smaller (10 percent) than the Canon 4000D.
 In this context, it is worth noting that neither the 4000D nor the SX60 are weather-sealed.